C1 Inhibitor (Human)

 Concerns related to adverse effects:

 • Hypersensitivity: Severe hypersensitivity reactions (eg, urticaria, hives, tightness of the chest, wheezing, hypotension, anaphylaxis) may occur during or after administration.
 Signs/symptoms of hypersensitivity reactions may be similar to the attacks associated with hereditary angioedema, therefore, consideration should be given to treatment methods.
-In the event of acute hypersensitivity reactions to C1 inhibitor therapy, treatment should be discontinued and epinephrine should be available.
+In the event of acute or severe hypersensitivity reactions, discontinue treatment immediately.

 Dosage form specific issues:

-• Human plasma: Product of human plasma; may potentially contain infectious agents (eg, viruses and, theoretically, the Creutzfeldt-Jakob disease [CJD] agent) that could transmit disease.
+• Human plasma: Product of human plasma; may potentially contain infectious agents (eg, viruses, the variant Creutzfeldt-Jakob disease [vCJD] agent and, theoretically, the Creutzfeldt-Jakob disease [CJD] agent) that could transmit disease.
 Screening of donors, as well as testing and/or inactivation or removal of certain viruses, reduces the risk.
 Infections thought to be transmitted by this product should be reported to the manufacturer.

-• Self-administration: Due to the potential for airway obstruction, patients suffering from an acute laryngeal HAE attack and self-administering should be informed to immediately seek medical attention following treatment.
+• Self-administration: Due to the potential for airway obstruction, patients suffering from an acute laryngeal hereditary angioedema (HAE) attack and self-administering should be informed to immediately seek medical attention following treatment.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)